5 Stages of Digestion

 - Freeing up minerals such as calcium, magnesium, and iron into absorbable forms

-- Freeing up vitamin B12 to mix with intrinsic factor to be absorbed in the large intestine
+- Freeing up vitamin B12 to mix with intrinsic factors to be absorbed in the large intestine

-- When the food travels from the stomach to the small intestine, the acidity of the bolus activates further stages of digestion
+- When the food travels from the stomach to the small intestine, the bolus’s acidity activates further digestion stages.

-Low stomach acid will create an unhealthy ripple effect throughout the body, including reduced appetite, increased risk of gut infections, and deficiencies in mineral, protein and vitamin B12.
-These tend to happen in the elderly, those under a lot of stress, and those with weak vagus nerves.
+Low stomach acid will create an unhealthy ripple effect throughout the body, including reduced appetite, increased risk of gut infections, and deficiencies in minerals, protein, and vitamin B12.
+These tend to happen in the elderly, those under stress, and those with weak vagus nerves.
 Small intestine bacterial overgrowth may also occur due to reduced peristalsis, resulting in gas, bloating, and potentially diarrhea or constipation.

-Fortunately, taking a betaine HCL supplement, such as HCL Breakthrough, maybe one of the easiest and affordable tips to improve your digestive function.
+Fortunately, taking a betaine HCL supplement, such as HCL Breakthrough, may be one of the easiest and most affordable tips to improve your digestive function.

 Phase 4: Small intestine

-Once the food reaches the small intestine, your anticipation would have already triggered 50% of the digestive juices.
+Once the food reaches the small intestine, your anticipation triggers 50% of the digestive juices.
 The acidity of the food bolus will trigger the remainder of it.
 The small intestine is where most of the digestion occurs, including the secretion of:

-- Bile to help emulsify fats into smaller droplets, allowing lipase to digest the fat molecules.
+- Bile helps emulsify fats into smaller droplets, allowing lipase to digest the fat molecules.

 - Pancreatic amylase to digest starches.

-- Protein-digesting pro-enzymes, which are then activated in the small intestines to digest proteins.
+- Protein-digesting pro-enzymes are then activated in the small intestines to digest proteins.

-- Sugar-digesting enzymes, such as sucrase, maltase, and lactase to digest sucrose (table sugar), maltose (sugars with two glucose molecules), and lactose (milk sugar), respectively.
+- Sugar-digesting enzymes, such as sucrase, maltase, and lactase, digest sucrose (table sugar), maltose (sugars with two glucose molecules), and lactose (milk sugar), respectively.

 Peristalsis moves the food bolus along as the food gets digested and absorbed.
 Nutrient absorption also depends on the integrity of the mucosal barrier, the single-cell lining of the gut, and villi structure, finger-like structures that maximize the absorptive surface.
 The mucosal barrier and villi structure are often compromised in untreated celiac disease, inflammatory bowel disease, gut infections, and other sources of gut inflammation 10-12.

 Incomplete digestion can result in partially digested peptides, carbohydrates, and fats.
-Peptide and carbohydrates may get fermented by the gut bacteria in the large intestine, whereas the fat tends to get excreted as fat in the stool.
-Protein fermentation may create metabolites such as hydrogen sulfides, ammonia, and phenol.
-Which smell bad and contribute to colon cancers and ulcerative colitis.13
+The large intestine’s gut bacteria may ferment peptides and carbohydrates, whereas the fat tends to be excreted as stool fat.
+Protein fermentation may create metabolites such as hydrogen sulfides, ammonia, and phenol, which smell bad.

-Therefore, one of the most important steps to fixing chronic inflammation is to ensure that your protein digestion is optimal.
+Therefore, one of the most important steps to improve poor inflammatory response is ensuring optimal protein digestion.
 Most people with chronic inflammation also have reduced stomach acid and enzymes, so supplementation is often beneficial.
 Proteases are the most expensive ingredient of any digestive enzyme products, so many manufacturers cut corners on them.
-MassZymes has the highest dose of active protease on the market, which can help ensure that you absorb all the nutrients your body needs and reduce inflammation from incomplete digestion.
+MassZymes has the highest dose of active protease on the market, which can help ensure you absorb all the nutrients your body needs and reduce inflammation from incomplete digestion.

 Phase 5: Large intestine and elimination

 Here, most of the digestive functions are complete.
-The large intestine is where most of the water, electrolytes, and vitamin B12 are absorbed.
+The large intestine absorbs most of the water, electrolytes, and vitamin B12.
 In addition, this is where your gut microorganisms take the stage.

 To learn more about gut bacteria and digestive health, and how to optimize your gut bacteria with probiotics supplements, check out this article.